Check out our round up of the best gaming routers that you can buy right now.

 - Four 10/100/1000 Mbps Ethernet RJ-45 ports with auto MDI/MDIX support.

+The next entry in our list of the best gaming routers is the Zyxel Armor Z2 AC2600.
 Although Zyxel is not quite (yet) one of the household names of the gaming market, they delivered in spades with this particular gaming router.
 Affordable and reliable, the Zyxel Z2 AC2600 is a sound choice for budget-tight gamers.

 If you can get over the sparse interface, the Zyxel Armor Z2 AC2600 offers exactly what you would expect from a gaming router, but at a cheaper price.
 The design, with its sleek angles, black plastic casing, tinges of yellow and various crevices, is clearly aimed at gamers.

 The router comes with a great traffic monitoring tool.
 Through it, you get a live view of the bandwidth distribution, which is pretty useful to identify the apps hogging on the bandwidth.
 In other words, you can find out from a glance if your kid is, say, playing Fornite way past their bedtime.
 The tool also offers the option to see the bandwidth usage over a period of 30 days.

 All in all, the Zyxel Armor Z2 AC2600 is a sound choice for users who are looking for a competitive option on a budget.
 It’s undoubtedly one of the best gaming routers out there.

 Dual-Band AiMesh Router